Vladi Gubler

 • From -> enter the outgoing phone number from Twilio

-• Body -> [Task Name] - maps the body of the message to the Task name
+• Body -> [Subject] and [ID] - maps the body of the message to the Task name and item ID

 Save the action, you are done!
 Try adding a new task and assigning it to yourself, check if a text message is delivered.
 That's it, it just took 2 minutes to implement SMS functionality!